 The hotel offers casual dining inspired by international cuisine and Creole traditions at Bijoutier Restaurant and Le Lys Bar overlooking the sparkling pool and shoreline.
 You can also opt for in-villa dining, for that extra touch of romance.
 The chefs are masters of creativity, catering to your culinary desires to provide a diverse and personal dining experience throughout your stay.
 The menu includes organic ingredients from the island’s garden, daily fresh fish, and a carefully curated wine list.

 With a wealth of wildlife and miles of shoreline to explore, Alphonse is a natural playground.
 The staff are there to assist you and during school holidays, the Alphonse Tribe provides fully supervised activities to keep children entertained.
 A child-friendly buffet is laid out earlier in the evenings and babysitting is available at an extra cost.

 Facilities and activities

-In addition to the swimming pool in the main lodge, the calm oceans are there to tempt you with complementary activities like kayaking, stand-up paddle boarding and snorkeling.
+In addition to the swimming pool in the main lodge, the calm oceans are there to tempt you with complimentary activities like kayaking, stand-up paddleboarding and snorkeling.
 You can also take advantage of tennis courts or go cycling.
 For an extra cost, you can try your hand at fishing or scuba diving, enjoy a relaxing sunset cruise or indulge in a treatment at the spa.

 Environmental and social responsibility